 We work closely with our clients when they first start using a new learning platform.
 It is a guided process of implementation with us leading the way for best practice adoption.
 We've done this for many clients including Success stories with eir, IDE Group, Fexco, Aurthur Cox and more.
-This six part blog series will take you through this implementation process and let you see first hand how we guide clients to success.
+This blog explains the main challenges of this implementation process with some tips on how to overcome them.

 Blended learning success - journey starts here!